 - 1. Cease any further deliveries or work due under this contract, on the date, and to the extent, which may be specified in the Notice; - 2.
 Place no further orders with any subcontractors except as may be necessary to perform that portion of this contract not subject to the Notice; - 3.
 Terminate all subcontracts except those made with respect to contract performance not subject to the Notice; - 4.
-Settle all outstanding liabilities and claims which may arise out of such termination, with the ratification of the head of Procurement Services; and - 5.
+Settle all outstanding liabilities and claims which may arise out of such termination, with the ratification of the Chief Procurement Officer; and - 5.
 Use its best efforts to mitigate any damages, which may be sustained by it as a consequence of termination under this clause.

-After complying with the foregoing provisions, the contractor shall submit a termination claim, no later than six (6) months after the effective date of its termination, unless an extension is granted by the head of Procurement Services.
+After complying with the foregoing provisions, the contractor shall submit a termination claim, no later than six (6) months after the effective date of its termination, unless an extension is granted by the Chief Procurement Officer.

-The head of Procurement Services shall determine reasonable costs of termination, including a reasonable amount for profit on goods or services delivered or performed.
+The Chief Procurement Officer shall determine reasonable costs of termination, including a reasonable amount for profit on goods or services delivered or performed.
 In no event shall this amount be greater than the original contract price, reduced by any payments made prior to Notice of Termination and further reduced by the price of the goods or services not delivered or performed.
 This contract shall be amended accordingly, and the contractor shall be paid the agreed amount.